Understanding the Three Parts of a DNA Nucleotide: The Building Blocks of Life

 DNA in the Context of Modern Biotechnology

-These innovations rest on the same principles that govern natural DNA: accurate base pairing, faithful replication, and dependable repair.
+These innovations rest on the same principles that govern natural DNA: accurate base pairing, faithful replication, and reliable repair.
 By mimicking or augmenting these processes, scientists are now able to edit genomes with unprecedented precision, offering therapeutic avenues for genetic disorders, improved crop resilience, and novel biomaterials.

 A Final Perspective